 Learning support is provided through several methods at A. B. Daley School.
 Many people and resources are utilized in the process of assistance for academic, social, emotional and personal support within this setting.

 Academically, classroom inclusion is the main driving principle in which students receive the extra help they need.
-Classroom teachers make the adaptations and modifications to assist the students with their individual needs.
+Classroom teachers make adaptations and modifications to assist the students with their individual needs.
 If more assistance than this is required, the student is referred to the Learning Support team for further help.
 When extra help is needed it can take the form of extra assistance within the classroom itself, or it can mean either long-term or short-term help in the form of a pullout program in small groups or individually.
-Both the Learning Support Teacher and Educational Assistants provide the guidance in these situations.
+Both the Learning Support Teacher and Educational Assistants provide guidance in these situations.
 As well, community volunteers help out in the classrooms with individuals or small groups who need some extra support.

 Students who require support with social or emotional concerns can receive help from the Family School Liaison Counsellor.

-Other support at A.B.Daley School includes Speech Language, Occupational Therapy, and Physiotherapy Therapy offered through therapists from the Calgary Health Region.
+Other support at A.B.Daley School includes Speech-Language, Occupational Therapy, and Physiotherapy Therapy offered through therapists from the Calgary Health Region.